louking/contracts/docs/contract-admin-reference.rst

 happens [5 days] after the event.

--  :term:`Race` is automatically “renewed” meaning a *renewed-pending* :term:`event` is created the following year, on the same date, depending on the date rule specified for this race.
-See :ref:`date-rules` for more information.
+-  :term:`Race` is automatically “renewed” meaning a *renewed-pending* :term:`event` is created the following year, on the same date, depending on the :term:`date rule` specified for this race.
+See :ref:`date-rules-view` for more information.

+   In this case, "same date" means the Nth day of week in the month, e.g., if the race was the 3rd Saturday this year, it will be “penciled in” for the 3rd Saturday next year.

-   **Note** if the date rule for the :term:`race` is not set, the system creates one automatically, based on nth day of week in month.
+   **Note** if the :term:`date rule` for the :term:`race` is not set, the system creates one automatically, based on nth day of week in month.

 -  a :ref:`post-event-email` is sent to thank the race